zacanger/niddesa/text/generated-translations/cullaniddesa/07-sinhala-amazon.md

 [APZ 17.2] (#apz17 .2) {#apz17.2 .ref .apz} "Nowhere does anyone get to
 To one, no shock,” is to the earthy alesnas.
 Ready.
-'A shock' is a craving shock, vision shock, dimensional, vibration clesias There are no these shocks that the shock is karma.
+'A shock' is a craving shock, vision shock, dimensional, vibration clesias There are no these shocks that the shock is kamma.
 Unabetted, Unborn, Continction Initially, there was a comparison.
 Efology to be born.
 Consciousness was burned by a bending fire Ready.
 'Nowhere 'means any place in education or external or academic external or inordinate.
 'Lokaya' is used in Hell Location (1-1) 1 (i)